jackyhuynh/MyAIStuff/Python_Seaborn_data_visualization/README.md

-# Sale Inventory Prediction-Machine Learning
+# Using Seaborn for Data Visualization

 ## Introduction